YottaDB/YDBDoc/MultiLangProgGuide/pythonprogram.rst

 Matching `Python get()`_, :code:`Key.get()` wraps :ref:`ydb-get-s-st-fn` to retrieve the value of the local or global variable node represented by the given :code:`Key` object, returning it as a :code:`bytes` object.

+In the event of an error in the underlying :ref:`ydb-get-s-st-fn` call, a :code:`YDBError` exception is raised reflecting the underlying YottaDB error code and message.

 .. code-block:: python

     key = yottadb.Key("mylocal")["sub1"]["sub2"]